-TRF/E During typical winter operations, such as snow removal, there is a need for extra caution.
+\TRF/E During typical winter operations, such as snow removal, there is a need for extra caution.
 The potential for danger must be recognized, and the need for positive control cannot be overemphasized.
 Those involved in snow removal may be unaware of certain hazards inherent to airport operations.
 The following suggestions are recommended during winter operations:

-- Do not base runway separation on an assumption the truck driver or snowplow operator has the same understanding of control instructions as a pilot.
-Phrases and words such as "hold short," "expedite," and "proceed across" may be unfamiliar to someone not involved in regular air traffic communications. - Keep in mind that visibility from the tower may be different from that of the snow removal crew.
-Removal operations such as plowing, sweeping, and snow blowing can reduce visibility to near zero in the immediate area.
-Ensure that any visual reference used in instructions is something that can be seen by everyone involved.
-Also ensure that you and the equipment operators are using the same references.
+- Keep in mind that visibility from the tower may be different from that of the snow removal crew.
+Removal operations such as plowing, sweeping, and snow-blowing can reduce visibility to near zero in the immediate area. - Ensure that any visual reference used in instructions is something that can be seen by everyone involved.
+Also ensure that you and the equipment operators are using the same references. - Remember the noise level inside a snow removal machine may be high.
+Ensure your microphone technique and voice qualities enhance positive communications. - Runway contaminants, such as snow and ice, can make the surface slippery.
+An additional margin of safety is provided by giving equipment operators sufficient time to comply with instructions.

-- Remember the noise level inside a snow removal machine may be high.
-Ensure your microphone technique and voice quality enhance positive communications. - Runway contaminants, such as snow and ice, can make the surface slippery.
-An additional margin of safety is provided by giving equipment operators sufficient time to comply with instructions. - Review the winter operations plan, normally contained in facility directives. - Know the provisions of Federal Aviation Administration Order JO 7110.65, Chapter 3, Section 3, Airport Conditions, which contains procedures applicable to ground operations.
+- Review the winter operations plan, normally contained in facility directives. - Know the provisions of FAA Order JO 7110.65, Chapter 3, Section 3, Airport Conditions, which contains procedures applicable to ground operations.